A beautiful distillery in South Norfolk produces the very finest English Malt Whisky.

 Apparently then all you need is something to put the brew in to mature and like most good things ie Wine, that is oak casks.
 American bourbon barrels are the best because of all that flavour from the bourbon then permeates the malt whisky.
 They do use other flavoured barrels, those that have held sherry or wine as well.

-When the distillers think the whisky is ready – what a fantastic job tasting that lot must be, then it is bottled by hand.
+When the distillers think the whisky is ready – what a fantastic job tasting must be, then it is bottled by hand.

-When you are done with the tour, the shop and in dire need a rest to sober u perhaps, walk through the grounds to the grove of cricket bat willows that run down to the River Thet.
+When you are done with the tour, the shop and in dire need a rest to sober up perhaps, grab a bite and a coffee from the in-house kitchen, followed by a walk through the grounds to the grove of cricket bat willows that run down to the River Thet.
 Sit and watch the water flow past, regain your strength and perhaps sign up for another tour!